Poker Tutorial

 Full House

-Three of a kind combined with a pair
+Three of a kind plus a pair

 J